The FAFSA – You Got This!

 Colleges and universities need a completed FAFSA form to determine a student’s eligibility for various forms of financial aid.

-When your FAFSA is processed, you will receive your Student Aid Report (SAR) from the office of Federal Student Aid — generally, within a few days of online application or two weeks of mail-in application.
-Your SAR contains basic information about the FAFSA information you provided and lists your family’s EFC or expected financial contribution, but it does not specify how much aid you will get.
+You will receive your FAFSA Submission Summary from the office of Federal Student Aid — within a few days of online application or two weeks of mail-in application.
+Your Submission Summary contains basic information about the FAFSA information you provided, lists your Student Aid Index (SAI), and provides an estimate of the amount of federal student aid that you may be eligible for.

 Next, you will receive aid offers or award letters from your school.
 If you are a high school senior applying to colleges, you will receive aid offers or award letters from the schools you have been accepted at.